The name of the International Terminal has changed to "Terminal 3" effective March 2020.

 While expensive, a taxi might be the only choice remaining if your plane has arrived outside the operating hours of public transport.
 A ride to Shinjuku or Tokyo station might cost around 7,500 yen plus the expressway charge of 930 yen.
 Closer destinations like Shinagawa is likely to cost about 4,000 yen.
 Note all operators add a 20% surcharge for any transfers between 10pm and 5am.

-Not all taxis accept credit cards, so make sure to check before boarding if you do not have Japanese cash.
+Most taxis accept credit cards, but make sure to check before boarding if you do not have sufficient Japanese cash.